iem-projects/pd-acre/docu/acre_title.rst

 Note: Version of submodules now indepent from whole Version, since some can be still in development phase, but base modules now in release.

+Some new modules maybe "development version < 1.0"

 "development version" means in this context:
 -    Structure and namespaces of this library will change if necessary,
--    ignoring backwards compatibility unless Version "1.x"  of the library and/or
--    module is reached.
+-    ignoring backwards compatibility unless Version "1.x"  of the library and/or module is reached.
--    Modules already used and tested in various previous projects will be added,
--    so this lib may grow.
+-    Modules already used and tested in various previous projects will be added, so this lib may grow.

 more on these names in ./acre_intro.rst